Belas Clube De Campo

 Alexandra Almeida, GEOSA, Accredited Verifier Read verifier report.

-The Belas Clube de Campo is a residential golf complex with an 18-hole golf course.
-The golf course was designed by William “Rocky” Roquemore and was inaugurated in 1998.
-The golf course is a “Championship Golf Course” incorporating an excellent layout with fairways and greens situated in deep valleys providing exceptional views of the local landscape.
-The different features of the golf course were defined at the outset to take a low environmental impact, e.g. the golf course was designed to take advantage of the water runoff and seepage from i…
+The Belas Clube de Campo is a residential golf complex with an 18-hole golf course, designed by William “Rocky” Roquemore in 1998.
+The golf course, 18 holes of 6,380 metres in length, par 72, is a “Championship Golf Course” incorporating an excellent layout with fairways and greens situated in deep valleys providing exceptional views of the local landscape.

 GEO Certified™ is the symbol of great golf environments worldwide – designating that a golf facility has met a credible standard in the areas of nature, water, energy, supply chain, pollution control, and community, and is committed to continually improve.
 GEO Certified™ is widely trusted and endorsed by a growing number of organizations and people, both inside and outside golf.